Daniel Postgate

-Daniel Postgate (born 5 February 1964) is an English script writer, author, and illustrator.
+Daniel Raymond Postgate (5 February 1964 – 27 June 2025) was an English scriptwriter, author and illustrator.
 Some of his books include Smelly Bill, Engelbert Sneem and His Dream Vacuum Machine, and Big Mum Plum.
 In 2014, he collaborated with Oliver Postgate’s business partner and other founder of Smallfilms, Peter Firmin on the production of a new series of The Clangers, with Daniel Postgate writing many of the episodes and voicing the Iron Chicken, The Soup Dragon, and her son, Baby Soup Dragon.
 He won a Bafta for his episode 'I am the Eggbot'.

 After the death of his father in 2008, Postgate inherited Smallfilms, the company set up by Postgate and Firmin.
 Smallfilms is a company that has made Pingwings, Pogles' Wood, Noggin the Nog, Ivor the Engine, Clangers and Bagpuss, and was shown on the BBC between 1950s and 1980s, and on ITV from 1959 to the present day.

 Early life

-Postgate was born in Whitstable Hospital on 5 February 1964.
-The youngest son of Oliver Postgate and Prudence Myers, nee Briton.
+Postgate was born in Whitstable Hospital on 5 February 1964, the youngest son of Oliver Postgate and Prudence Myers, nee Briton.
 Postgate grew up in Blean, a village just outside Whitstable, and lived in a large house which was once a pub.
 He attended the Canterbury Technical College.